 Stand Up For Diversity

-Stand Up For Diversity is a series of events bringing together those wanting to champion diversity in arts and heritage.
-They provide regular opportunities for those representing and working with diverse and hard-to-reach communities, audiences and participants, to come together with peers to discuss and promote diversity on a public platform.
+Stand Up For Diversity is a series of events bringing together those championing diversity in arts, heritage and in their communities.
+They provide regular opportunities for those representing and working with diverse communities, audiences and participants, to come together with peers to discuss and promote diversity on a public platform.

-Events engender partnership working and mutual sector support focused on diversity, delivered in collaboration with strategic partners across the region.
+Events engender partnership working and mutual sector support, delivered in collaboration with strategic partners across the region.
 The series was first initiated in close partnership with Essex Book Festival in 2016, as part of their Diversity Matters project funded by the Paul Hamlyn Foundation.

 - SU4D#11: Nov 2022 – Mercury Theatre in Colchester